Imanebln/csharp-intermediate-concepts/README.md

   - We can override only a virtual method.
 If we try to override a method that has no virtual keyword, we will get an error
   - If we don’t use the override keyword we are not overriding the method we are just hiding it.
 If this is the behavior we want, we should use the new keyword
   - An overridden method is a virtual one as well, so it can be overridden in a further derived class

+###### Properties:
+ - A property is a member that provides a flexible tool to read and write the value of a private field.
+We use them as public data members but actually, they are specific methods called accessors.
+ - **Property Accessibility**:
+ - We can change the accessibility level of only one accessor.
+There is no point in having both accessors modified.
+If we want to modify both accessors, we should just modify the property access level.
+ - We can’t use access modifier on the get or set blocks that are less restrictive of the access modifier applied on a property itself.
+So, if our property is private, there is no point in having the public get or set block.